cansusaarii/Data-science/README.md

 # Statistics

 Statistics is a critical component of data science, allowing practitioners to collect, analyze, interpret, and present data.
 It provides the tools to understand data distributions, relationships between variables, and inferential techniques to draw conclusions from data.

+# Data Structures and Algorithms

+Organized formats for storing and managing data to enable efficient access and modification.

+Time and Space Complexity

+Algorithms